Mrrqaz/nusun-reality-chat/README.md

-# NUSUN REALITY Chat Interface
+# Pixelnest Chat Interface

-A simple and elegant chat interface for NUSUN REALITY, designed to be embedded in websites with a clean, modern look.
+A simple and elegant chat interface, designed to be embedded in websites with a clean, modern look.

 ## Features